Passing Your Boards

 Things you should think about:

 If you are not already done so, download the NCCAOM or the California test content outlines depending upon which exam you are taking.
-Then decide which areas you are probably weak in.
-Then go to TCMtests.com and take a few comprehensive tests to refine your identification of strengths and weaknesses.
-TCMtest.com uses the official outlines and divides content areas into reviewable or study areas that would easily relate to your weak areas identified in the comprehensive tests..
-Moreover, TCMtests.com keeps track of your test scores allowing you to identify areas where you need more focus.
-The historical results will provide information on your progress among weak and strong areas.
+TCMtest.com uses the official outlines and divides content areas into reviewable or study areas.
+Go to TCMtests.com to those areas corresponding to the content outline.
+As we keep track of your scores you can you can identify your strengths and weaknesses in each of the main areas of the content outline.
+The historical results will provide information on your progress among weak and strong areas and on which areas you need to focus on.

 If you are taking the National exam you need to understand the nature of CAT (Computer Adaptive Testing).
 CAT works by first asking you a series of questions which the computer program ranks in terms of difficulty and topic area.
 If you answer an easy question on a topic, the program might ask you a more difficult question on the same topic.
 If you fail to answer an easy question or repeatedly answer wrong on a particular topic, then the CAT program will keep presenting questions on that topic.
 For example, one student took the NCCAOM acupuncture exam and the CAT program repeatedly asked questions on channel theory, one area of study the student did not focus on.
 As a result the student failed the exam.